-- Ensure that DOE meets all deadlines for new and amended efficiency standards.
+- Ensure that the Department of Energy (DOE) meets all deadlines for new and amended efficiency standards

-- Provide adequate budget for DOE to effectively develop and enforce new and updated standards.
+- Provide adequate budget for DOE to develop and enforce new and updated standards

-- Set additional standards beyond those already scheduled for products including circulator pumps, pool pumps, unit heaters, faucets, and pre-rinse spray valves.
+- Set additional standards beyond those already scheduled for products including circulator pumps, unit heaters, and faucets

-- Continue to update and improve the test methods which underlie federal efficiency standards and the ENERGY STAR® program, including incorporating advanced controls.
-DOE should promptly complete test methods that are in progress or due (about 25 through 2016).
+- Continue to update and improve the test methods that underlie federal efficiency standards and the ENERGY STAR® program, including incorporating advanced controls.
+DOE should promptly complete test methods that are in progress or due.

 The Office of Information and Regulatory Affairs at OMB should:

-- Complete reviews of all rules within the 90-day limit.
-For rules that have been at OMB for more than 90 days, complete the review immediately.
+- Complete reviews of all rules within the 90-day limit

-Appliance, equipment, and lighting efficiency standards require products such as refrigerators, electric motors, and air conditioners to meet minimum efficiency requirements, thereby reducing energy use, saving purchasers money, and providing environmental benefits.
+Appliance, equipment, and lighting efficiency standards require products such as refrigerators, electric motors, and air conditioners to meet minimum efficiency levels, thereby reducing energy use, saving money on energy bills, and providing environmental benefits.
 Efficiency standards save consumers and businesses money by ensuring that cost-effective technological improvements become the norm in new products.
-Raising standards spurs innovation as manufacturers strive to both provide products meeting new standards at the lowest possible cost, and stretch to differentiate profitable new super-efficient products that exceed the new minimum.
-Overall, efficient products become more affordable and more widely available with these energy efficiency measures.
+Raising standards spurs innovation as manufacturers strive to provide products meeting new standards at the lowest possible cost, and to differentiate innovative, profitable super-efficient products that exceed the new minimum.
+Overall, these energy efficiency measures make efficient products more affordable and more widely available.

 Appliance, equipment, and lighting efficiency standards have been among the most successful U.S. policies for improving energy efficiency and reducing energy waste.
-Americans are already seeing dividends from the energy efficiency measures in place, which are saving the typical household over $500 per year in lower energy bills.
+Americans are already seeing dividends from the standards in place, which are saving the typical household with new appliances over $500 per year in lower energy bills.
 DOE estimates that appliance standards completed through February 2016 will by 2030 save 132 quadrillion Btus of energy, save consumers nearly $2 trillion on their utility bills, and reduce CO2 emissions by more than 7 billion metric tons cumulatively—more than the total U.S. energy use, energy expenditures, and carbon emissions in a year.